kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 Try Testing Your Package
 ========================
-Let's try testing your package right now to see what happens.
-Run:
+Let's see what happens if you run:

 .. code-block:: bash